NunoAndrezo/NunoAndrezo/README.md

 Previously, I spent 4+ years in **logistics and operations management**, where I built strong foundations in planning, problem-solving, and process optimization — skills I now apply to technology and development.

 💻 Passionate about learning new technologies and building efficient, reliable systems.
-🏄‍♂️ Outside of tech, I love to **surf, cook, and tinker with my self-hosted home server**, running **Dockerized services** for media, networking, and automation.
+🏄‍♂️ My favorite hobbies: I love to **surf, cook, and tinker with my self-hosted home server**, running **Dockerized services** for media, networking, and automation.

 ---